smacinnes/qoi-starter-project/README.md

 $ git pull upstream main
 $ git log # print the log to review the changes
 ```

+Remember, you can run `git status` to check the state of your repository, including what branch you're currently on.

 Then, merge the changes into your working branch.
 ```